haribhaski/DDMM_project/README.md

 This is a project done for subject DDMM by Hariharan(Me), Sai Nivedh, Rohith Balaji and Krish S. Our project is about creating an Ontology for Hydrogen Storage High-Entropy Alloys with a pipeline that is completely autmated witht he help of AI.

 This project s divided into 2 phases.

-Phase 1: Finetuning MatSciBERT Model # Main Branch Phase 2: Building a Knowledge Graph  # Sai-code Branch
+Phase 1: Finetuning MatSciBERT Model - *Main Branch*

+Phase 2: Building a Knowledge Graph  - *Sai-code Branch*

 #Phase 1:
 #MatSciBERT NER Pipeline (HEA & Hydrogen Storage)